 Genre: Cozy Mystery

-I voluntarily read an advance reader copy provided to me by Lyrical Underground, the publisher, through Netgalley.
+I voluntarily read an advanced reader copy provided to me by the publisher, Crooked Lane Books, through Netgalley.